 One of the concrete emplacements just visible in December 2008

-214/57th HAA Regiment, C section at Gilkicker AA Gunsite.
+214/57th HAA Regiment, C section (a Southsea Bty) at Gilkicker AA Gunsite.
 Keith Peters (sitting front centre next to the Sergeant).
 Photo (c) kindly supplied by John Peters.

 Plan of Gilkicker AA Battery in 1952

 Close to Gilkicker AA site, north of the paddling pool was an octagonal mat for a G.L.
 Radar.

 A barrage balloon was moored at Fort Gomer with another at the School of Electric Lighting site near to Fort Gilkicker.
 A searchlight was mounted to the west of Fort Gilkicker with another at No.2 Battery.
 All searchlight sites were protected with an AA light machine gun for use against low flying aircraft.
 Within Fort Gilkicker was a 30mm Bofors later replaced with a 20mm gun.
 An unspecified AA gun was located in Stanley Park, which was then a private garden, with another AA gun at Haslar Hospital (1 light gun and one machine gun).
 There was a 2pr Mk2 twin at Haslar Gunboat Yard.

 This was designated as P40 and was at the west end of Browndown Road at O.S.
 Grid reference SZ 579996.